mehulagg/gitlab/doc/development/documentation/styleguide/index.md

 ### Product tier badges

+All page title headers must have tier markup.

-When a feature is available in paid tiers, add the corresponding tier to the header or other page element according to the feature's availability:
+For features available only in paid tiers, add the tier markup to the page heading, subheading, or other appropriate page element.
+If sections of a page apply only to higher tier levels, add tier markup to the subheading.

 | Tier in which feature is available                                     | Tier markup           |
 |:-----------------------------------------------------------------------|:----------------------|